khughitt/labnote/README.rst

 HTML-based `electronic lab
 notebooks <https://en.wikipedia.org/wiki/Electronic_lab_notebook>`__.

-Instead of attempting to provide a unified framework for recording lab notebook entries, it instead attempts to simply tie together existing documents and analyses, possibly stored in different formats, and build an HTML index of the resources.
+Rather than attempting to provide a unified tool for creating and sharing lab notebook entries, Labnote simply ties together existing documents and analyses outputs and builds and creates an HTML index of these resources.

 In short, it helps you go from something like this: